 What’s the difference between the Animation window and the Animator windowThe window where the Animator Controller is visualized and edited.
 More info

 The Animation Window allows you to create and edit animation clipsAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info

 See in Glossary within Unity.
-You can use it to animate almost every property that you can edit in the inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+You can use it to animate almost every property that you can edit in the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 See in Glossary.

-The Animator Window allows you to organize your existing animation clip assets into a flowchart-like system called a state machine.
+The Animator Window allows you to organise your existing animation clip assets into a flowchart-like system called a state machine.

 Both of these windows are part of our current animation system, and not the legacy system.